 So wondering how to spend one day in Zagreb?
 Start at the Upper Town (Gornji grad) and gradually make your way to the Lower Town (Donji grad).
 You can walk and enjoy the most of Zagreb.
 As per Lonely Planet, Zagreb is made for strolling.
 Oh, and there’s free WiFi that’s available around the national theatre in the main city square – how cool is that!

 Upper Town is the main old town of Zagreb with medieval architecture.
-While here, walk around in Strossmayer Promenade, see the Old town gate, relax in Ribnjak Park, see the Neo-Gothic style cathedral in the Upper Town, look at St. Mark’s Church and the Sebian Orthodox Church.
+While here, walk around in Strossmayer Promenade, see the Old Town gate, relax in Ribnjak Park, see the Neo-Gothic style cathedral in the Upper Town, and look at St. Mark’s Church and the Serbian Orthodox Church.

 With such a rich history in this enchanting capital, it’s a great idea to take a walking tour in Zagreb to really soak in all of its wonders before you start your road trip.

-If you’re visiting Zagreb on a Sunday, then take out time to check out Hrelić flea market that’s a little out of the city.
+If you’re visiting Zagreb on a Sunday, then take time to check out the Hrelić flea market that’s a little out of the city.